Page Contents

 - Name and mailing address of the personal representative

-- Telephone number and name of whom to contract to get more information
+- Telephone number and the name of the person to contact to get more information

-- Description of the proposed action which describes the property, terms of the sale, the price, and brokerage commissions
+- Description of the proposed action, which describes the property, terms of the sale, the price, and brokerage compensation

 - The date upon which the action will occur